The Best Places to Go Apple Picking in the U.S. (And Where to Stay)

 Cliché though it may be, there’s a reason people love apple picking.
 It’s one of those simple, seasonal pleasures that lets you slow down, get outside, and appreciate nature’s bounty—not to mention all the indulgent goodies that come out of it (apple pie, apple fritters, apple cider donuts...)
 From the Green Mountains of Vermont to the orchards of California, we found nine escapes across the U.S. where you can partake in autumn’s most quintessential activity.

 With its rolling hills, verdant mountain peaks, and trees aglow with red, yellow, and orange leaves, Vermont embodies everything that’s great about fall.
 You’ll find plenty of apple orchards throughout the state, but there are a few standouts.
 The most famous one, perhaps, is Scott Farm Orchard in Dummerston, which has been cultivating apples since 1791 and was the filming location for the 1999 drama The Cider House Rules.
 At 125 acres, Green Mountain Orchards in nearby Putney is one of Vermont's largest and lets you pick your own pumpkins, blueberries, and apples—which they use in their famous apple cider donuts.
-Make a weekend of it and stay at the charming Woodstock Inn & Resort (it recently completed a $16 million renovation) or at Twin Farms, an all-inclusive Relais & Châteaux resort set on 300 woodland acres.
+Make a weekend of it and stay at the charming Woodstock Inn & Resort or at Twin Farms, an all-inclusive Relais & Châteaux resort set on 300 woodland acres.

 Hudson Valley & Catskills, New York